AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level.md

 >[!NOTE]
 >
-> From AEM Guides 5.0 and 2502 release onwards, it is recommended to use extension JSON instead od `ui_config.json` for customization.
+> For AEM Guides 5.0 and 2502 release, and newer versions, it is recommended to use extension JSON instead of `ui_config.json` for customization.
 For details, refer to the **XML Editor UI Configuration** section above.

 **CSS Template Layout**